 The Tirkapena Alumni Award recognises both Aboriginal and Torres Strait Islander and non-Aboriginal alumni whose significant achievements have positively impacted outcomes for Aboriginal and Torres Strait Islander communities.
-We strongly encourage nominations from our Indigenous alumni.

 "Tirkapena” meaning “a person inclined to learn, understand, know, perceive" in Kaurna language.

 The Kaurna People are the original custodians of the Adelaide plains on which the University of Adelaide's three campuses are built, Adelaide, Waite and Roseworthy.